-The Department of Philosophy at Kent State University offers an undergraduate program of study in philosophy, as well as a graduate program leading to the degree of Master of Arts.
+The Department of Philosophy at Kent State University offers an undergraduate program of study in philosophy, as well as a graduate program leading to the Master of Arts degree.
 An undergraduate student can major in philosophy, minor in philosophy, or take philosophy courses to fulfill Kent Core requirements.
 The Department of Philosophy is part of the College of Arts & Sciences, but a student in any college can minor (or double major) in philosophy.
 The department invites all Kent State University students to consider our course offerings as a complement or supplement to any program of study.

 Philosophy courses offer students training in vital workplace and life skills by: